-Cryptography is a serious topic.
-A technology based on mathematical foundation posing an ever-growing challenge for attackers.
-On November 11th 2016 Motherboard wrote a piece about FBI’s ability to break into suspects’ locked phones.
-Contrary to FBI’s continuous complaints about going dark with strong encryption the actual number of phones they were able to break into was quite high.
-The high success ratio of penetrating locked phone in some way doesn’t make sense – it is not clear what was so special with the devices they could not break into.
-Logically similar phone models has the same crypto algorithms and if there was a way to break into one phone how come they could not break into all of them?
+Cryptography is a serious topic ? a technology based on a mathematical foundation posing an ever-growing challenge for attackers.
+On November 11th, 2016, Motherboard wrote a piece about the FBI?s ability to break into suspects? locked phones.
+Contrary to the FBI?s constant complaints about going dark with strong encryption, the actual number of phones they were able to break into was relatively high.
+The high success ratio of penetrating locked phones in some way doesn?t make sense – it is not clear what was so special with those devices they failed to break into.
+Logically similar phone models have the same crypto algorithms, and if there was a way to break into one phone, how come they could not break into all of them?
 Maybe the FBI has found an easier path to the locked phones other than breaking encryption.
 Possibly they crafted a piece of code that exploits a vulnerability in the phone OS, maybe a zero-day vulnerability known only to them.
-Locked smartphones have some parts of the operating system active even if they are only turned on and an illegal access in the form of exploitation to those active areas can circumvent the encryption altogether.
-To be honest, I don’t know what happened there and it is all just speculations though this story provides a glimpse into the other side, the attacker’s point of view, and that is the topic of this post.
-What an easy life attackers have as they are not bound by the rules of the system they want to break into and they need to seek for only one unwatched hole.
+Locked smartphones have some parts of the operating system active even if they are only turned on and illegal access in the form of exploitation to those active areas can circumvent the encryption altogether.
+I don?t know what happened there and it is all just speculations though this story provides a glimpse into the other side, the attacker?s point of view, and that is the topic of this post.
+What easy life attackers have as they are not bound by the rules of the system they want to break into and they need to seek only one unwatched hole.
 Defenders who carry the burden of protecting the whole system need to make sure every potential hole is covered while bound to the system rules – an asymmetric burden that results in an unfair advantage for attackers.

 The Path of Least Resistance

 If attackers had ideology and laws then the governing one would have been ?Walk The Path of Least Resistance? – it is reflected over and over again in their mentality and method of operation.